c.1963 Stern T120 "Mikki"

 Manufactured by VEB Stern-Radio Berlin, DDR (GDR)

 The first shirt pocket radio made by VEB Stern — very petite, just slightly smaller than Grundig's Mini Boy 200 (see photo below).
 This example's cabinet has a yellow front half and white back half.
-An interesting innovation here is that the radio's tuning dial is accessible on both the front and back of the radio (see photo below), allowing one's thumb and forefinger to work together in tuning the dial, a real plus when you're attempting to tune in a station on such a small dial!
+An interesting innovation here is that the radio's tuning wheel is accessible on both the front and back of the radio (see photo below), allowing one's thumb and forefinger to work together in tuning the dial, a real plus when you're attempting to tune in a station on such a small dial!
 West Germany's 1960 Grundig Mini Boy 200, noted above and shown below in a comparison photo, had a similar arrangement, as did the 1961 Grundig Solo Boy 201 micro radio.

 Besides Stern's Mikki T120 sharing similar cabinet dimensions with the 1960 Grundig Mini Boy 200, as well as the unusual front/back tuning wheel access and "magnifier" tuning window, the Mikki also has an easel stand nearly identical in shape, size and placement to the Mini Boy's stand (see comparison photo below) — all these similarities suggest that the Mikki's cabinet was more than a little bit "inspired by" Grundig's Mini Boy radio cabinet.
 And Stern had gone much further than mere inspiration with its earlier "Sternchen" model, clearly copied after the circa-1957 Japanese Kobe Kogyo KT-6's cabinet.